alexsabr/AS_Booksynthetized/networking.md

 Two big  routing methods exists, connection-less, where packets of data are each being indepently routed.
-As long as they arrive to the receiver, the sender couldn't care less about the path they follow (he can't specify it neither).
+As long as they arrive to the receiver, the sender couldn't care less about the path they follow (he can't specify it neither
+(some connection-less protocol may allow this feature )).
+The routing decisions are made at each individual router in "realtime".

 connection-full or virtual circuits, where all packets from a sender to a receiver during a communication follow the same path.
-The sender must specify the path they have to follow.
+The sender must specify the path they have to follow (or it can be forced upon him).
+The path is agreed upon in advance and then respected.
+Very useful when you have stringent  Quality of Services requirements.

 Here is a comparison of virtual circuits versus packet routing :